inez van lamsweerde discusses the power of the female lens

 How did you get into photography?

-I started out studying fashion design but switched to photography in art school when I realised that every idea I had about fashion was image based.
+I started out studying fashion design but switched to photography in art school when I realized that every idea I had about fashion was image based.
 From my first day at art school every assignment was treated like a fashion shoot.
 It came so naturally to me, because of my upbringing, I had seen fashion and fashion images from the moment I could walk.
 In my first year at art school I started working for Vinoodh, who had just made his first collection for his label, Lawina.
 He asked me to create the press images.

 When you first met Vinoodh did you think it would become such a long and fruitful relationship?
 Personally and creatively.